Physics 103 Virtual Laboratories

 Explore thermodynamic cycles and efficiency of heat engine systems.

-30-45 minutesStanding Waves on a String
+30-45 minutesStanding Wave Patterns on a Vibrating String

 Investigate harmonics, nodes, antinodes, and wave properties on strings.

-30-45 minutesStanding Waves in a Column of Air
+30-45 minutesResonance of Standing Waves in Air Columns

 Study sound wave resonance in open and closed air columns.